gruz/multi-tenancy-voyager-tries/README_src.md

 You should see smth. like `laradock@5326c549f4cb:/var/www` in your terminal.
 That means you are logged in into the docker linux container.
 We will work next here.

-### In-docker workspace setup
+### Laravel Tenancy + Voyager installation and setup

-Whether you use linux or no, since this moment we work inside the docker container in a linux bash terminal.
+> If you use docker, since this moment we work inside the docker container in a linux bash terminal.
+>

-So you can just copy/paste the script below in your terminal.
+If you use Linux/docker environment you can just copy/paste the script below in your terminal.

-Otherwise read comments to get better understanding what is going on.
+Otherwise read comments and preform steps manually to get better understanding what is going on.

 **For non-linux users**